rwinch/spring-framework-wiki/Gradle-build-and-release-FAQ.md

 The steps are simple, and almost everything is done via the Bamboo and Artifactory UIs.

+## One-time setup

+Configure your CI build plan to use the [Artifactory Maven 3 or Artifactory Gradle tasks](http://wiki.jfrog.org/confluence/display/RTF/Bamboo+Artifactory+Plug-in#BambooArtifactoryPlug-in-ConfiguringMaven3%2CGradleandIvyBuilders) as appropriate.
+For "Deployer Username", use "buildmaster" (password on request).

 ## Steps at a glance

 1. Stage the release into the libs-staging-local repository